-Ten outstanding writers will be selected, one from each of the ten genre categories, to receive $500 Cash and A Class with Jess Hinds, Creator of "Meditative Writing".
+Ten outstanding writers will be selected to receive $500 Cash and A Class with Jess Hinds, Creator of "Meditative Writing".
 Winning scripts will be considered by Creative Screenwriter Productions (CSP) and shared and promoted to industry partners looking to produce unique work.
-Genre Winners will go on to be considered for the Grand Prize.
+The Top 10 will go on to be considered for the Grand Prize.

-The Grand Prize Winner will be selected from the Genre Winners and receive $3,000 Cash (includes $500 from Genre Winner category), a 60 Minute Pitch Consultation with Jess Hinds ($400 value), a 60 Minute Writing Consultation with the Editor of Creative Screenwriting, and a Featured Article on Creative Screenwriting.
+The Grand Prize Winner will be selected from the Top 10 and receive $5,000 Cash (in addition to the $500 from the Top 10 category), a 60 Minute Pitch Consultation with Jess Hinds ($400 value), a 60 Minute Writing Consultation with the Editor of Creative Screenwriting, and a Featured Article on Creative Screenwriting.
 The winning script will be shared and promoted to industry partners looking to produce unique work.

 Grand Prize Receives